 Generally, there are lots of scholarships available to students.
 Scholarships can be need-based or merit-based.
 The eligibility requirements vary for each scholarship.
 They can be given out by colleges, corporations, or local community organizations.
 Students should see what resources their school has available in terms of scholarships.
 Often schools have a scholarship office or information about scholarships at their financial aid office.

 Private student loans are another way that students can help fund their college experience.
-The eligibility for private student loans is usually based on income and credit history.
 Each lender will have its own set of terms, including the interest rate and repayment methods.
 Students should make sure to do thorough research on the institution’s terms before choosing to take out a private loan.

 There are many ways to finance a college education.
 Students who start their research early will be better equipped to find the right financial plan for them.